Anmol-Baranwal/DevtoGitHub/README.md

 - The details like tags, cover image, URL, and published time is shown in a proper format.
 - The best part is that you can create a table of contents in the readme to view and visit each of your articles in the saved repository.
 - You can also save your reading lists with specified structures and URLs for easy access.
-- Optionally display the total read time for each article in the reading list.
+- You can display the reading time for each article in the reading list.
 - You can customize the directory in which you want to save the articles and the reading list.
 - I've added a custom logic based on tags to give you more flexibility in saving your reading list.